 Balancing these freedoms and responsibilities can be challenging.
-The Board of Governors is committed to preserving and protecting these freedoms, while recognizing that certain conduct which intentionally targets a person or identifiable group of persons based upon the person's or identifiable group's race, color, religion, national origin, gender, sexual orientation, gender-identity, creed, disability, or veteran status may interfere with the University's core mission of advancing knowledge and understanding.
+The Board of Governors is committed to preserving and protecting these freedoms, while recognizing that certain conduct which intentionally targets a person or identifiable group of persons based in whole or in part upon any of the protected statuses included in Section 103 of The Code may interfere with the University's core mission of advancing knowledge and understanding.
 Accordingly, to support and assist the constituent institutions of the University of North Carolina in their continuing efforts to advance the University's mission, the Board of Governors' adopts this policy.
 This policy is not intended to expand the legal rights of any person or identifiable group of persons under state or federal law.